 - The perpetrator used an explosive or incendiary device

 - Another person was seriously injured

 - The perpetrator stood to profit financially from the crime

-If you face an arson charge, do not delay in hiring a reputable criminal defense lawyer.
-Your attorney can investigate your case, advise you regarding your legal options and help you make critical decisions every step of the way.
+If you face an arson charge, do not delay in hiring a reputable lawyer.
+Your New York arson defense attorney can investigate your case, advise you regarding your legal options and help you make critical decisions every step of the way.

-A Long Island Criminal Defense Lawyer in Your Corner
+Put A Long Island Defense Lawyer in Your Corner

 Thank you David Barry and Marc Gann for everything!- Former Client